OlliesWorld/wwc-boulder-slides/slides.md

 # What is HEADLESS CMS??!!

-Headless CMS is a content management system (CMS) without a pre-built front-end presentation layer or templating system; instead, it provides a content repository and an API** for managing the content.
+<p>Headless CMS is a content management system (CMS) without a pre-built front-end presentation layer or templating system; instead, it provides a content repository and an API** for managing the content.</p>

 <!-- Basically, plugin and play with different sources, CDN, databases and much more. -->

 2 main types of Headless CMS